hackademia-learningjourney/project-submission-test/README.md

 trishandra jung kocher

+### Tech Stack Used
+- **Libraries:**
+  - `pandas`: For data manipulation and analysis.
+  - `numpy`: For numerical operations.
+  - `scikit-learn (sklearn)`: For machine learning.
+  - `joblib`: For saving and loading machine learning models.
+  - `tensorflow`: For deep learning models and neural network implementations (if used).
+  - `matplotlib`: For data visualization.

+- **Framework:**
+  - **Django**: As the web framework for handling backend logic, routing, and integration with the machine learning model.

+- **Functionalities:**
+  - Data preprocessing, model training, evaluation, and visualization.
+  - Serving predictions and results via a Django-powered web application.

 This Django web application predicts student performance based on their attendance, absenteeism, and early dismissal rates using a pre-trained linear regression model.